Deaf theology

 Deaf theology is a modern theological perspective that frames theological issues through a Deaf lens.
-The scope of Deaf theology is mostly Christian, however, a minority of Deaf theologians are of faith groups.
+The scope of Deaf theology is mostly Christian, however, a minority of Deaf theologians are of different faith groups.
 Deaf Christianity ranges from conservative to progressive.

 Historically, theologians did not consider perspectives from Deaf people as equal.
 This was due in part to the fact that American Sign Language was not formally recognized as a "true" language until William Stokoe was able to advocate for language recognition in the 1960s.
 Early discussion studying Deaf people and theology was created by hearing scholars.
 However, in recent years, more Deaf theologians have been making the public aware of their existence in the greater Deaf community.
 Originally, Deaf theological discussion mostly occurred in Deaf church spaces with some Deaf people entering ministry.
 Over time however, as more Deaf people became knowledgeable about religion and theological topics, a greater spectrum of Deaf thought started taking hold.

 Early leaders in the Deaf community such as Thomas Hopkins Gallaudet earned credentials in theology leading them, because of their faith, to establish Deaf institutions of learning in the United States on the basis of charity.
 Deaf theology focuses on independence, as its own perspective on Deafness and religion by embracing Deaf identity rather than attempting to integrate Deaf people into hearing religious life.

-Christian Deaf theology
+Christian deaf theology

 Christian Deaf theology has evolved significantly over time.
 In the past, hearing theologians notably worked with Deaf students to teach them language.
 Later, after signed languages were more standardized in the 19th and 20th centuries Deaf people developed theological perspectives of their own.
 Historically, Deaf people have faced exclusion from traditional church spaces dating back to the Apostolic Canons.
 The canons stated that deaf and blind people were not allowed to be bishops.
 Despite this Deaf people still worked with hearing theologians as students.
 Deaf theologians were eventually able to work in ministry and in church spaces after signed languages started to be understood as a legitimate means of conveying thoughts and ideas.

 In an account recorded by Bede, John of Beverley, an English bishop and saint, is widely regarded to be the first teacher of the Deaf.
 He taught a Deaf pupil orally in the 7th century.
 John's student was known to not have been particularly articulate.
-Some time later after John had began teaching him, the student was prompted to say a few words and he was able to, this appeared to be a miracle to both John and Bede as Deaf people at the time were generally assumed to not have been able to learn language in this manner.
+Sometime later after John had begun teaching him, the student was prompted to say a few words and he was able to, this appeared to be a miracle to both John and Bede as Deaf people at the time were generally assumed to not have been able to learn language in this manner.

 Saint Augustine used the example of Deaf people in De Magistro to illustrate that he believed signs could not receive worship.
 Later Deaf scholars hypothesized that Saint Augustine believed that the Deaf could receive the same worship as hearing people.

 'A' handshape demonstrated in a book by Priest Juan Pablo Bonet, 1620.